MovestaDev/movesta-avm-widget/README.md

 There are two options for the `onComplete` parameter, `redirect` and `CTA`:

-With `'redirect'`, the user is redirected to the specified url after a success form submission.
+With `'redirect'`, the user is redirected to the specified URL after successful form submission.
-The result (home valuation) is then added as a query parameters.
+The valuation result is added as query parameters.
 ```javascript
 const onCompleteRedirect = {
   type: 'redirect',